SanderVocke/shoopdaloop/docs/source/usage.loopcontrols.rst

 When this is the case, pressing "record" on the composite loop will re-record the subloops in sequence.

 Note that there is a special case if the same subloop is sequenced multiple times.
 It will not re-record multiple times.
 Instead, after re-recording it the first time, additional occurrences in the sequence are skipped with the subloop idle.

+Grabbing
+""""""""

+A composite loop can also be grabbed.
+Instead of grabbing audio data into the composite loop, instead this will cause the child loops to each grab their portion.

+This can be a powerful tool for structuring your looping session.
+Let's illustrate with an example.

+Say you've reserved your 1st and 2nd rows of loops in the session for two different "scenes" (or sections of the song).
+And let's say these two scenes need different basslines, which you want to record in one go.

+One thing you could do is define a composite loop which is a sequence of the bass loops in scene 1 and 2 (e.g. by using Alt+click while the composite slot is selected).

+Now, you can play your two basslines directly after one another on the instrument without touching a thing, then use Grab on the composite loop.
+Each bassline will be grabbed into its respective slot instantly, and the sequence of these two basslines will start playing if **play after record** is enabled.

+Generally speaking, grabbing on composite loops does what you would expect given the behavior described in the loop controls section.
+But there are some differences for composite loops:

+* Grabbing a composite loop does not respect the global **n cycles** control or the **targeted loop** for synchronization and length of the grab.
+Instead:

+  * The total length of the grab is always the already calculated composite loop length.
+Child loops which do not have an explicit length are assumed to be 1 sync cycle long.
+  * The alignment of the grab is as follows:

+    * If the global **sync control** is active, the last completed sync cycle is mapped to the last cycle of the composite loop.
+    * If the global **sync control** is inactive, the currently running sync cycle is mapped to the last cycle of the composite loop.
+The remainder of the current sync cycle will keep recording into the last part.

+Note that only regular composite loops can be grabbed.